JoshPaulie/goonbot/docs/league.md

 For example, if your team finished with 20 kills, and you earned 8 kills + 2 assists, your "kill participation" stat would be "**10** (50%)".

 ### "It got my role/lane wrong!"
 Literal [multi-billion](https://levvvel.com/riot-games-statistics/) dollar Riot can't seem to tell which lane you end up in.
 No one in the API community is sure how they determine this to begin with.
-Unfortunately it's just the best we got, and I'd prefer to have some than none
+Unfortunately it's just the best we got
+---

-## **ARAM** Command
+## 'ARAM' Command
 Similar to lastgame but analyzes your last 50 ARAM games, and returns fun stats.
 Stats are cumulative, so "deaths" represents how many deaths you had in the 50 games in total.

 If you have less than 50 ARAM games, all of your games will be analyzed

-## **Leader Board** Command
-Not yet implemented.